 A career activity is a fun and engaging way to help kids learn about different jobs and professions.
 Activities can include role-playing different careers, creating job-related crafts, or meeting professionals from various fields.
 These activities help kids explore their interests and understand what different jobs involve.

-How do you guide your child for a career?
+4. How do you guide your child in a career?

 Guide your child by discussing their interests and strengths, exploring different career options, and encouraging them to learn about various fields through activities like job shadowing, career fairs, and role-playing.
 Support them in developing essential skills and making informed decisions as they grow.